mccurdyc/neighbor/README.md

 ## Requirements
 + [Go](https://golang.org/dl/) >= 1.11 (in order to guarantee reproducible builds)

-## Executing a Cli Command/Executable Binary
-neighbor allows you to specify a cli command or executable binary to be run on a per-repository basis with **each repository as the working directory**.

-Sample custom binaries can be found in the [examples](./_examples).

 ## Getting Started
 1. Installing the project
     1. `go get -u -v github.com/mccurdyc/neighbor/...`